-As at the date of this AIF, the Company has an aggregate of 19 full time employees, comprising of 9 in Eritrea, and 10 in the head office in Perth, Western Australia.
+As at the date of this AIF, the Company has an aggregate of 15 full time employees, comprising of 6 in Eritrea (all of whom have been offered termination following Chalice exiting from the Mogoraib North JV in Eritrea), 2 in Canada and 7 in the head office in Perth, Western Australia including the Chairman, Managing Director and Technical Director.
 In addition, the Company has two non-executive directors.